mccanne/sharkfest/README.md

 * limited data types (object, array, string, number, bool, null)
 * no schemas in JSON ([JSON Schema](https://json-schema.org/) can be bolted on)
 * suboptimal format for scaleable analytics

+The more we worked on this problem, the more we were pulled in by the Zeek data model.

 For example, the Zeek TSV log format is rich and structured.
 ```